FIWARE/tutorials.Step-by-Step/docs/relationships-linked-data.md

 ### Adding a 1-many relationship

-To add a 1-many relationship, add an array as the value of `object` attribute.
+To add a 1-many relationship, add an array of Relationship items as the attribute.
 This can be used for simple links without additional data.
 This method is used to add **Shelf** entities as `furniture` in the **Store**.

 This is the reciprocal relationship to the `locatedIn` attribute on **Shelf**